The LGBT guide to making it through the holidays

 It’s OK for you to take a break, or opt out of as much or as little as you decide.
 If you’re not digging the holiday vibes, you don’t have to subscribe to someone else’s happiness ideals — whatever you’re feeling is valid.
 And importantly, if someone you’re with makes uncomfortable remarks, consider calmly and clearly stating “I’d really appreciate you not commenting on that”.

 If your joy and inner peace come from a glass or two of bubbles, that’s great.
 But ask yourself: does it scale?
 The law of diminishing returns decrees that at some point, the curve will tip from ‘self-care’ sauvignon blanc into Aperol annihilation.
-Though the apex of this may indeed be ‘lit’, tomorrow might feel less so.
+While the apex of this may indeed be ‘lit’, tomorrow might feel less so.

-If it goes from Christmas to New Year’s Eve and it’s more than a few bevvies you’re bargaining on, check out Touchbase for down-to-earth info on alcohol, drugs, what happens when you mix them, and how they interact with HIV meds and hormones.
+If it goes from Christmas to New Year’s Eve and it’s more than a few bevvies you’re bargaining on, check out Touchbase for down-to-earth info on alcohol, drugs, what happens when you mix them, and how they interact with HIV meds and gender affirming hormones.

 Yes — the holiday season is a time for you to focus on you.
 But you also don’t have to do it alone.
 LGBT people are no strangers to moving away from the family home and building networks through friends and partners: our chosen families.
 Now is definitely the time to reach out to them.
 And not just for your sake… for theirs too!

 Not all LGBT people are connected and supported this time of year.
 You could make someone’s day by picking up the phone for a quick check-in.
 I know we said no more Zoom… but go on — it’s Christmas!

 If you or someone you know would like support over the holidays, contact QLife on 1800 184 527 or access their live webchat for LGBT peer support and referral.
 This service is for people wanting to talk about a range of issues such as sexuality, identity, gender, bodies, feelings or relationships.
 QLife and partners operate during specific times — for out of hours support, contact Lifeline on 13 11 14.